bttlbg/kdecs/README.md

 # **kdecs**
-### **If you're not me the you probably want to check the public branch.
+### **If you're not me then you probably want to check the public branch.
 The contents of this branch are not intended for everyone's desktop.
-You can use this branch if you know what are you doing**
+You can use this branch if you know what are you doing.**

 </br>